 3) Be careful with colors

 Fun fact, Spanish brides wore black wedding dresses up until the late 1800’s as a symbol of devotion to their husband till death do them part.
-These days however, black is not an appropriate color to wear to weddings.
+These days however, black is not typically worn by women when attending a wedding.
 The same goes for white.
 The only person who should be wearing a white dress at the wedding is the bride. 🤨

 Spanish wedding guest attire is all about colors.
 I’ve seen every color worn to weddings throughout the seasons.
 There seems to be no specific rules when it comes to color, but I’ve noticed deep, rich tones are worn in autumn and winter while vibrant, bright colors and floral prints are popular in spring and summer.
 Pastel shades are appropriate for weddings year-round.
 The key is to pair your outfit with the right accessories based on the season which I’ll explain below.